How to Get Rid of Moss Between Pavers

 7. Use Sandpaper on Moss

 Use a piece of coarse-grain sandpaper to remove the moss from between your pavers.
 This cannot be easy with large areas of moss, but if you are diligent, it is possible to get most or all of the moss out with sandpaper.
-Try to use the coarsest sandpaper you have access to, or save this step for last if you use finer sandpaper grades on other steps.
+Try to use the coarsest sandpaper you have access to, or save this step for last if you are using finer grades of sandpaper on other steps.

 8. Burn Moss With Boiling Water

 If you do not mind waiting a few days, burning the moss with boiling water can effectively remove it.
 Place a pot of boiling water on top of the moss for several hours until you are sure that it has died.
-Then try to remove any pieces that are not entirely dead by hand or with little tools like paint scrapers, putty knives, or wire brushes.
-Remember that you will need to reapply this step more than once.
+Then, try to remove any pieces that are not entirely dead by hand or with little tools like paint scrapers, putty knives, or wire brushes.
+Keep in mind that you will need to reapply this step more than once.

 9. Use a Propane Torch

 Burn the moss off your pavers with a propane torch.
 You can find these torches at most hardware and home improvement stores or rental centers.
-Be sure to follow all safety precautions included with your particular propane torch model when using this method to kill moss between your pavers.
+Be sure to follow all safety precautions included with your particular propane torch model when using this method for killing moss in between your pavers.

 10. Power Wash

 Using a pressure washer to remove moss between pavers is another option to consider.
-Like the propane torch, you can rent these special power-washing machines at most hardware and home improvement stores.
+Just like the propane torch, you can rent these special power-washing machines for this purpose at most hardware and home improvement stores.

 Before using the machine on your pavers, test it on an inconspicuous area of brick or concrete to ensure it will not damage them.
 If you choose to use this method, be sure to follow all safety precautions included with your particular pressure washer model.